A Voxel Graph CNN for Object Classification with Event Cameras: The Proposed Method

 \section{The Proposed Method}

 We propose a novel graph construction method for event data and design a lightweight network \textit{EV-VGCNN} for object classification.
 The pipeline of our graph-based solution is shown in Fig. \ref{learning architecture}, which can be depicted as follows. $(i)$ The event stream is organized into voxels, where each voxel may contain several events. $(ii)$ We regard each voxel as a vertex in our graph.
 In specific, the coordinate of a vertex is determined by voxel positions.
 The feature (temporal and regional semantics) at each vertex is obtained by accumulating event point features inside its corresponding voxel. $(iii)$ We utilize the \textit{EV-VGCNN} for sequentially aggregating each vertex's features to generate global representations.
-In the following sections, we first briefly introduce the working principle of event cameras in Sec. \ref{event_signals}.
-Then, we detail two crucial components in our learning architecture sequentially, including the graph construction (Sec. \ref{Graph construction}) and the \textit{EV-VGCNN} (Sec. \ref{VGCNN}).
+In the following, we detail two crucial components in our learning architecture sequentially, including the graph construction (Sec. \ref{Graph construction}) and the \textit{EV-VGCNN} (Sec. \ref{VGCNN}).